 2. Disability / invalidity

 The 4th, 5th and 6th Revisions of the Federal Law on Invalidity Insurance focused on the principle of «rehabilitation before a pension» and the rehabilitation of invalidity insurance pensioners.
-The measures contained in these reforms are the subject of the second multiannual invalidity research programme (FoP2-IV), which will run from 2010 until 2015.
+The measures contained in these reforms are the subject of the second multiannual invalidity research programme (FoP2-IV), which is running from 2010 until 2015.
 Further research and evaluation projects will focus on the assessment process, benefits to support the independence of disabled people, and measures for identifying, treating and supporting children with disorders of psychological development or adolescents and young adults with greater risk potential.
 Cooperation with IV (disability) partners such as unemployment insurance, social welfare, companies and the treating physicians was also analysed.
 The subsequent FoP3-IV programme, which was launched in 2016, will focus – among other things – on the long-term effects of the 6th Revision of the Law on Invalidity and on the topic of integrating children and adolescents with health problems as well as on prospective analyses, such as the creation of innovative domestic and international models for Switzerland and the assessment and evaluation of their impact.

 3. Family, generations and society

 This broad area examines research projects on societal, economic and demographic issues and evaluates the efficacy of measures.
 This broad area examines societal, economic and demographic issues from a scientific standpoint and evaluates the efficacy of measures.
 Topics relating to family policy as well as child, youth and generation-related topics are also examined in greater detail so as to provide information for political debate.